 Sign up for updates related to the Parks and Trails Wayfinding Strategy or unsubscribe from the mailing list.

 On December 21, 2022, a meeting took place to present the Jane Finch Citizen Advisory Committee with information about the wayfinding system.
-The presentation was well received and feedback collected will help the project team move further into detailed design and implementation in Fall/Winter 2023.
+The presentation was well received and feedback collected will inform implementation in late 2023.

 Download the meeting presentation.